 John has extensive experience with contentious and non-contentious employment disputes acting for both individuals and employers of all sizes including the implications of the TUPE regulations upon buying/selling a company; advising employers regarding redundancy situations including the consultation of staff, selection criteria and potential dismissals; drafting contracts of employment, consultancy agreements, zero-hours contracts, settlement agreements, staff handbooks and letters to employees engaged in disciplinary proceedings; acting for employees in relation to issuing claims for unfair dismissal (including constructive dismissal), redundancy, disability discrimination, unlawful deduction of wages and holiday pay; and advising employees regarding the terms and implications of settlement agreements.
 John also has experience in advising on litigation outside of the Employment Tribunal.

-Outside of work John enjoys to get involved in a wide variety of sports but his main passions are surfing, football and golf.
+Outside of work, John enjoys getting involved in a wide variety of sports but his main passions are surfing, football and golf.

-Sarah qualified as a solicitor in 1998 and has over 20 years’ experience in dispute resolution both in the Civil Courts and in the Employment Tribunal.
+Sarah qualified as a solicitor in 1998 and has over 20 years of experience in dispute resolution both in the Civil Courts and in the Employment Tribunal.
 She advises clients on all aspects of contentious and non-contentious employment law.